Red Bellied Piranha

 Pygocentrus altus Gill, 1870; Serrasalmo ternetzi Steindachner, 1908

-Pygocentrus: from the Ancient Greek πυγή (puge), meaning ‘tail, rump’, and κέντρον (kentron), meaning ‘sharpo point, thorn, spine0, in reference to the serrated abdomen.
+Pygocentrus: from the Ancient Greek πυγή (puge), meaning ‘tail, rump’, and κέντρον (kentron), meaning ‘sharp point, thorn, spine, in reference to the serrated abdomen.

 nattereri: named for Austrian naturalist Johann Natterer (1787-1843).

-Currently accepted to occur throughout much of the Amazon basin (Brazil, Ecuador, Peru, Bolivia and questionably Colombia) as well as the Río Essequibo (Guyana and Venezuela), some smaller, coastal drainages in north-east Brazil/the Guianas plus further south in the Río Paraná (Brazil, Paraguay and Argentina) and Río Uruguay (Brazil, Uruguay and Argentina).
+Currently accepted to occur throughout much of the Amazon basin (Brazil, Ecuador, Peru, Bolivia, and questionably Colombia), as well as the Río Essequibo (Guyana and Venezuela), some smaller, coastal drainages in north-east Brazil/the Guianas, and further south in the Río Paraná (Brazil, Paraguay, and Argentina) and Río Uruguay (Brazil, Uruguay, and Argentina).

 Type locality is ‘Cuiabá and Mato Grosso, Brazil’.